opnfv/sfc/docs/installationprocedure/feature.configuration.rst

 Pre-configuration activites - Preparing the host to install Fuel by script
 ==========================================================================
 ..
-Not all of these options are relevant for all scenario's.
+Not all of these options are relevant for all scenarios.
 I advise following the
 .. instructions applicable to the deploy tool used in the scenario.

 Before starting the installation of the SFC scenarios some preparation of the